 When entering the islands you are allowed to bring in items worth $400.00 without being charged duty.
 Beyond the $400.00 most items carry a duty charge of 33% with some exceptions.
 However, when moving to the Turks & Caicos Islands for the first time a person may import personal effects (goods) free of duties.
 These goods must be intended solely for your personal use, your spouse or any other person wholly or mainly in your custody, charge or care.
 You must also have obtained a Residence Certificate or a Work Permit.
 At the time of entry you must intend to remain in the islands for a period not less than 12 months from date of entry.

 Automobiles are not included in personal effects.
 Should you wish to import a motor vehicle (new or used) there is duty based on engine size.
 Your moving company can arrange for the vehicle to be shipped with your personal goods.
 It would be helpful to consult with a freight forwarder.
-It is recommended, for simplicity, that you use a local broker to clear your goods through customs as it can be a time consuming process.
+It is recommended, for simplicity, that you use a local broker to clear your goods through customs, as it can be a time consuming process.

-We have three new car dealerships on Provo who feature Jeep, Toyota, Land Rover, Kia, Isuzu, Hyundai, Suzuki and Diahatsu automobiles complete with warranties, financing and authorized full service facilities.
+We have four new car dealerships on Provo who feature Ford, Chevrolet, Cadillac, Jeep, Toyota, Land Rover, Kia, Isuzu, Hyundai, Suzuki and Diahatsu automobiles complete with warranties, financing and authorized full service facilities.
 Used cars, trucks and utility vehicles are often available for sale by private owners, or through several car dealers / importers and from car rental companies who are updating their fleet of autos.
 There are several reputable full service garages with licenced mechanics on-island for automobile repairs.
 Emergency road and tire repair service is also available.
 It is a good idea to find a mechanic who can work on your vehicle prior to importing it.

 There are several private primary schools on Providenciales offering classes for pre-school through grade six students.
 The curriculum varies from British National to Caribbean.
 The British West Indies Collegiate is the only private secondary school on Providenciales with a current enrollment of over 100 students offering classes from year 6 up.
 French and Spanish languages are taught from a young age.
 Computer classes, art and music are stressed.
-After school clubs are popular with teachers sharing their expertise in fun activities or homework clubs.
+After school clubs are popular, with teachers sharing their expertise in fun activities or homework clubs.
 Favourite sports include swimming, dance, gymnastics, basketball, soccer and hockey - hockey on roller-blades that is!

 In addition to groups such as Chamber of Commerce, Rotary, and Kiwanis there are less official clubs which you can join, such as the Bridge Club and the Garden Club on Provo.
 If your passion is three-no-trump or producing the largest papaya in the history of the Caribbean you’re sure to find your group easily.